HCL-TECH-SOFTWARE/domino-keep-docs/.github/pull_request_template.md

 ## Review/Merge

-- [X] for review
+- [X] Ready for review
-- [X] for merge
+- [X] Ready for merge

 ## Follow-up work

-List any out-of-scope work you have identified
+List any out-of-scope work that you identified